akshay-chenna/cancer_binder_design/gpc3/README.txt

 PDB to use: correct_uniprot_gpc3_59-477_renum.pdb (renumbered)

 18. run_18:
+BEST IS TO IGNORE THIS RUN.
+PREFER RUN_21 INSTEAD.
 RFD3 minibinder using correct_uniprot_gpc3_59-477_renum.pdb (renumbered from 1).
 Hotspot type 1: Same as in run_12 (from SAP score).
 67,71,147,153,156,275 (renumbered) 5000 designs

 19. run_19:
+BEST IS TO IGNORE THIS RUN.
+PREFER RUN_22 INSTEAD.
 RFD3 minibinder using correct_uniprot_gpc3_59-477_renum.pdb (renumbered from 1).
 Hotspot type 2: Same as in run_14 (from SAP score).
 232,242,243,404,405 (renumbered) 2000 designs

 20. run_20:
 RFAntibody using YP7 scaffold.

+21. run_21:
+RFD3 minibinder using correct_uniprot_gpc3_59-477_renum.pdb (renumbered from 1).
+Hotspot type 1: Same as in run_12 (from SAP score).
+67,71,147,153,156,275 (renumbered) 10000 designs.
+MPNN temperature from RFD1 SI.
+SolubleMPNN weights. n_mpnn=6, larger minibinders=80-200

+22. run_22:
+RFD3 minibinder using correct_uniprot_gpc3_59-477_renum.pdb (renumbered from 1).
+Hotspot type 2: Same as in run_14 (from SAP score).
+232,242,243,404,405 (renumbered) 10000 designs.
+MPNN temperature from RFD1 SI.
+SolubleMPNN weights. n_mpnn=6, larger minibinders=80-200